 Setting goals with no clear direction

 We often set goals—whether it be in our personal or business lives—without thinking about why we’re doing it in the first place.
-“I’m going to get fit” or “I want to make more money”—If this sounds like you, you’re not alone.
+“I’m going to get fit” or “I want to make more money” or “I want to double our sales in the first quarter of 2024″—If this sounds like you, you’re not alone.

 The problem is that these types of statements are just that—statements that have little meaning, no reasoning, and that lack specificity.
-This is why it’s important to consider a series of objectives before attempting to reach that elusive goal (more on that later).
+This is why it’s important to consider a series of objectives before attempting to reach that elusive goal.

 Do you tend to blame external factors when you don’t succeed?
 Or do you take responsibility, persevere, and view setbacks as an opportunity for growth?